North Korea Tests Ballistic Missile, US To Avoid Escalation

 Trump has pledged a more assertive approach to North Korea but given no clear sign of how his policy would differ from Obama's so-called strategic patience.
 In January, Trump tweeted "It won't happen!" after Kim said the North was close to testing an ICBM, but his aides never explained how he would do so.

-A South Korean military source said the missile reached an altitude of about 550 km and was probably a medium-range Rodong, which the North has successfully test-fired numerous times in recent years, or a previously unknown new type, given the unusually high trajectory.
+A South Korean military source said the missile reached an altitude of about 550 km.
+While Seoul initially said the missile was probably a medium-range Rodong, it later said the launch was likely of a Musudan, which is designed to fly up to 3,000-4,000 km.

-The North tried to launch an intermediate-range Musudan missile eight times last year but most attempts failed.
-One launch that sent a missile 400 km (250 miles), more than half the distance to Japan, was considered a success by officials and experts in the South and the United States.
+The North attempted eight Musudan launches last year.
+Only one of those launches - of a missile that flew 400 km (250 miles) in June - was considered a success by officials and experts in South Korea and the United States.

 Kim said in his New Year speech that the country was close to test-launching an ICBM and state media have said such a launch could come at any time.